Acupuncture and Herb Clinic

 C. SMOOTHIES: These cold, sweet concoctions are not healthy for the digestive system.

 D. Iced beverages.
 All beverages should be room temperature or hot.

-E. Tropical fruit except lemons, limes and grapefruit.
+E. Tropical fruit except lemons, limes, and grapefruit.

 4. SLEEP HYGIENE

 As our wise grandmothers taught: Early to bed, early to rise.
 Be in bed no later than 10pm and out no later than 6am.
-If you wake later than 6, it is twice as difficult to loose weight.
+If you wake later than 6, it is twice as difficult to lose weight.

 D. Keep a record of your weight and/or measurements.
 It is fun to see the pounds melt away and feel your body come alive.
 It is very nice to make life in the kitchen much simpler.

 E. For moral support, watch “Forks over Knives,” “Fat, Sick and Nearly Dead,” and “Fried Green Tomatoes.”

 F. DON’T PROCRASTINATE.
 One feature I have observed since I began helping people with their health in 1994 is that obese people are great procrastinators.
 They will commonly use one or more of the following excuses: